georgepowell/georgepowell.info/source/_posts/2014-05-11-science-morality-and-politics.markdown

 title: "Science, Morality and Politics"
 date: 2014-05-11 10:59:34 +0100
 comments: true
-categories: blog science morality politics economics
+categories: blog science philosophy politics economics
 ---

 There's a philosophical position that goes something like this: